 - GLP study conduct

 - The IVPP evaluated should be the product intended to be marketed, using the intended route of administration.

 - Study conduct in healthy animals in the species for which the drug will be used.

 - Study conduct in the age range of animals that is the intended for the product.
-Thus, if the drug label will include juvenile animals, then a TAS evaluation in animals dosed at the same dosing age as claimed on the product label will be required.
+Thus, if the drug label will include juvenile animals, then the TAS study needs to occur in animals of the same age.

-- The study should be randomized, controlled (placebo or negative control), and masked (blinded to treatment).
+- The study should be randomized, controlled (placebo or negative control), and masked (blinded to treatment), as appropriate.